saadhassan96/a11y/content/_index.md

       text: |
         <br>

-        In our lab, we focus on advancing accessibility (a11y), human-computer interaction (HCI), and computational social science (CSS) research.
+        We focus on advancing accessibility (a11y), human-computer interaction (HCI), and computational social science (CSS) research.
 Our research is centered on developing interactive systems to facilitate inclusion, learning, and creative expression for individuals with disabilities.

   # - block: collection
   #   content: